How to Set Up Ingress On Kubernetes Using Nginx Controller

 - Admin access to kubernetes cluster.

-- A valid domain to point to ingress controller Load Balancer.
+- A valid domain to point to ingress controller Load Balancer IP.
+(Optional)

-If you are on google cloud, assign admin permissions to your account to enable cluster roles.
+If you are trying this setup on Google Cloud, assign admin permissions to your account to enable cluster roles.

 ACCOUNT=$(gcloud info --format='value(config.account)')